Signs of Dyslexia

 - They may confuse and mispronounce words. e.g. say ‘cistificate’ instead of ‘certificate’ or ‘pacific’ for ‘specific’.

-- They may be in a position of authority because they have good verbal skills and have learnt to disguise their poor spelling and/or reading but experience total panic when they have to give impromptu speeches or preside over meetings.
+- In the workplace they may be in a position of authority because they have good verbal skills and have learnt to disguise their poor spelling and/or reading but experience total panic when they have to give impromptu speeches or preside over meetings.

 - They may also experience memory problems and find it exceptionally difficult to memorise lists, facts, and long complicated names.